Lisbet Rausing

-Dame Anna Lisbet Kristina Rausing (born 9 June 1960) is a science historian and philanthropist.
-She is a co-founder of the Arcadia Fund, one of the UK's largest philanthropic foundations.
+Dame Anna Lisbet Kristina Rausing (born 9 June 1960) is a British and Swedish science historian and philanthropist.
+She co-founded the Arcadia Fund, one of the UK's largest philanthropic foundations.

 Early life

-Anna Lisbet Kristina Rausing, born on 9 June 1960, in Lund, Sweden, is a member of the wealthy Swedish Rausing family.
+Anna Lisbet Kristina Rausing, born on 9 June 1960 in Lund, Sweden, is a member of the wealthy Swedish Rausing family.
 She is the eldest child and daughter of Hans (1926–2019) and Märit Rausing, and has one sister, Sigrid Rausing (born 1962) and one brother, Sir Hans Kristian Rausing (born 1963).
 Her grandfather, Ruben Rausing (1895–1983), was co-founder of the Swedish multinational food packaging company Tetra Pak.

 Rausing earned a B.A. degree summa cum laude in History from the University of California, Berkeley in 1984.
 She later pursued graduate studies at Harvard University, where she received a M.A. degree in History in 1987, followed by a Ph.D. in the same field in 1993.

 Career

 Harvard University Press published Rausing's scholarly biography of Carl Linnaeus, Linnaeus: Nature and Nation in 1999.
-Throughout her career she has published a range of articles on related subjects in scholarly journals including Isis, Representations, Configurations, and History of Political Economy.
+Throughout her career, she has published a range of articles on related subjects in scholarly journals including Isis, Representations, Configurations, and History of Political Economy.
 She has also contributed to the Financial Times and The Sunday Telegraph, and has published a number of pieces on the evolution of archive digitization and on open access to scholarship.

 Rausing is a senior research fellow at King's College.
 She holds honorary doctorates from Uppsala University and SOAS.
 She is also an honorary fellow of the British Academy, the Linnean Society, the Royal Historical Society, The Royal Society of Biology and the Royal Swedish Academy of Agriculture and Forestry.
 She was elected to the Harvard Board of Overseers (2005–2011) and Yad Hanadiv Advisory Committee (2001–2011).
 She served on the Cambridge Conservation Initiative Advisory Board from 2012 to 2022.